Copa dos Campeões Estaduais (1920–1937): 1937 Copa dos Campeões Estaduais

 Winner was Atlético Mineiro with the following team: Kafunga, Clóvis - Florindo, Quim - Zezé Procópio, Lola, Bala, Alcindo - Paulista, Abraz, Alfredo Bernardino, Bazzoni, Guará, Nicola, Resende, Elair - Coach: Floriano Peixoto.
 Atlético usually played in a 2-3-5 formation.

+Recognition as a Brazilian championship title

+On 25 August 2023, the CBF recognized Atlético Mineiro's title in the competition as a title of the Campeonato Brasileiro.
+The recognition was validated after the club's board presented a robust dossier to the CBF.
+The entity conducted in-depth studies that proved the legitimacy and national character of the competition organized by the CBD at the time.